DioneMentis/fireandlion/terms.md

 ## Copyright and licensing

-Unless expressly stated, neither of us is granting the other a license or exclusive right to the work we contribute to project deliverables.
-You are only contracting Fire and Lion to produce the deliverables noted in project specifications.
+You are contracting Fire and Lion to produce the deliverables noted in project specifications.

 Some elements in your project are yours, and some are Fire and Lion's: